dhopp1/local_rag_llm/README.md

 # local_llm
 Create and run a local LLM with RAG.
 Adaptation of [this](https://docs.llamaindex.ai/en/stable/examples/low_level/oss_ingestion_retrieval.html) original article.
 Works well in conjunction with the [nlp_pipeline](https://github.com/dhopp1/nlp_pipeline) library which you can use to convert your PDFs and websites to the .txt files the library uses.
+It also handles .csv data files.

 # Installation
 In addition to the libraries in the `requirements.txt`, [Postgres SQL](https://www.postgresql.org/) and [pgvector](https://github.com/pgvector/pgvector) need to be installed on your system.